-- O&M activities ensure that the project is sustainable in a long-term - O&M allow for the correct provision of services and benefit of end-users - O&M prevent the systems to collapse creating environmental and health hazards - Community are involved in O&M uThukela district municipality is a Water Services Authority Municipality as mandated in terms of the Water Services Act No. 108 Of 1997.
+- a) Achievement of the Operations and Maintenance (O&M) objectives; - b) O&M performance in terms of the pre-determined performance measures; - c) Review of the O&M risks as documented in the Risk Register; - d) The Accounting Officer of the facility or network should review and sign off the Review Report uThukela district municipality is a Water Services Authority Municipality as mandated in terms of the Water Services Act No. 108 Of 1997.
 Section 1 states that a WSA is any municipality including a district municipality responsible for ensuring access to water and sanitation services to consumers or potential consumers within its area of jurisdiction.
 The Act further states that, the WSA may provide water services internally or outsource the provision of water services.
 Umgeni Water is a state-owned entity established in 1974 to provide water services to other institutions in its service area.
 Umgeni Water operates in accordance with the Water Services Act No. 108 of 1997 (Section 29 and 30).

-3.4.1.2 PUBLIC PARTNERSHIP WITH UMGENI WATER BOARD
+3.4.1.3 PUBLIC PARTNERSHIP WITH UMGENI WATER BOARD